An old vineyard with natural ground cover in early spring at Casa La Rad.

 Lower Altitudes

-In the areas closest to the valley, deeper and cooler soils favor wines of breadth and a more settled structure.
+In the areas closest to the valley, deeper soils with greater water retention produce wines of enveloping texture and smooth structure.

 The fruit develops generosity and balance.